openguild-labs/Mini-OpenHack-1st-Edition/README.md

 - **Github:** [OpenGuild Labs](https://github.com/openguild-labs)
 - **Discord**: [Openguild Discord Channel](https://discord.gg/bcjMzxqtD7)

-## 📅 Dates
+## 📅 Important Dates
-- Launch Event: N/A
+- Registration Duration: `📅 6/5/2024 - 📅 13/5/2024`
-- Challenges go live: N/A
+- Challenges go live: `📅 14/5/2024 - 📅 29/5/2024`
-- Register by: You are welcome to join our hackathon any time before the end (qualified submissions will be accepted even without registration)
+- Register by: Guideline Below ⬇️
 - Duration: 2 weeks
-- End: Sunday N/A 2024
-- Prize distribution period: up to one weeks after Finale and Prizegiving

-## Description
+## Who can participate?

-Provide the details of theme and the main goal of this hackathon
+This hackathon is open to all developers, students, and blockchain enthusiasts!
+Whether you're a seasoned Polkadot developer or just starting your journey, we encourage you to join and learn.
+You can join as an `individual` or as a `team` (no limit of team members).
+Join our [Discord](https://discord.gg/azSef6cs) and visit `#introduction-and-networking` channel to connect with other hackathon participants.

+## How to register for the hackathon?

 - Step 1: Install Git & Github Desktop (optional) on your local device
 - Step 2: Fork this repository by click the `Fork button` on Github